ahmedivy/pl0/README.md

 # PL0 Lexical Analyzer

-> Lexical Analyzer of PL0 language
+> A minimal pl0 lexical analyzer in single file of pure C

 ## Usage